jparklab/synology-csi/README.md

 ### Deploy to kubernetes

-    kubectl apply -f deploy/kubernetes/v1.12
+    kubectl apply -f deploy/kubernetes/v1.15

-    (v1.13 has not been tested yet)
+    (v1.12 is also tested, v1.13 has not been tested)

+    NOTE:

+      synology-csi-attacher and synology-csi-provisioner need to run on the same node.
+     (probably..)